glh-henrique/SpinAndSave/README.md

 # Spin & Save

+This application was created out of the need to solve an internal problem with the shared laundry facilities in the condominium where I live.
+It is currently used by the entire condominium to manage expenses and the usage queue for the laundry facilities.

 **Spin & Save** is a smart web application designed to simplify the management of shared laundry expenses.
 Whether you live in a shared apartment or manage a communal laundry setup, this app helps track and organize washing and drying costs efficiently, ensuring transparency and accountability for all users.

 ## Key Features